History of theology: Terminology and connotations

 Plato used the Greek word theologia (θεολογία) with the meaning "discourse on god" around 380 BCE in Republic, Book ii, Ch.
 18 (379a).

 The Latin author Boethius, writing in the early 6th century, used theologia to denote a subdivision of philosophy as a subject of academic study, dealing with the motionless, incorporeal reality (as opposed to physica, which deals with corporeal, moving realities).
-Boethius' definition influenced medieval Latin usage.
+Boethius's definition influenced medieval Latin usage.

 It is in this last sense - theology as an academic discipline involving the basis of rational study of Christian teaching - that the term passed into English in the fourteenth century.

 From the 17th century onwards, it also became possible to use the term "theology" to refer to study of religious ideas and teachings that are not specifically Christian (e.g., in the term natural theology which denoted theology based on reasoning from natural facts independent of specifically Christian revelation).

 "Theology" can also now be used in a derived sense to mean "a system of theoretical principles; an (impractical or rigid) ideology".